 As well as being a Member of the Guild of Q Butchers and The Federation of Meat Traders, Patrick Strainge Butchers has recently won a large number of awards at National Butchery Championships.
 These include:

 ` British Sausage Week South East Region Winner

 Guild of Q Butchers

 As a member of the Guild of Q Butchers, Patrick Strainge Butchers has to maintain the highest standards.
-Every 18 months, a Q Butcher undergoes a rigorous inspection which looks at areas such as:
+Every 18 months, a Q Butcher undergoes a rigorous in

 For more information why not visit Patrick Strainge Butchers in Bampton, or telephone 01993 850 350 to place your order today.

 With the increasing concerns about the distance food travels through the food chain to your plate, it is important to find a butcher who buys animals from local herds.

 At the abattoir, the animals are treated as humanely as possible.
 Animals being transported to an abattoir can suffer high degrees of stress.
 This is not only inflicts unnecessary suffering, but results in poor quality meat.

 Most Patrick Strainge Butchers stock travels no more than between 10 miles from the farms to the abattoir.
 The animals are frequently accompanied by their herdsman, with whom they are familiar.
 Animals from different herds are never transported together.

 This way, their journey is made as comfortable as possible.
 When stock from different herds are transported in the same vehicle, stress levels increase, and fights can break out between the animals.